kyma-project/kyma/resources/core/charts/monitoring/charts/alert-rules/README.md

 ## Overview

 Kyma uses Prometheus alert rules for monitoring the health of its resources.
-And this chart is the starting point for configuring alert rules.
+This chart is the starting point for configuring alert rules.

 ### Creating Alert Rules in Kyma

-First it is needed a quick understanding of how rules are recognised by Prometheus.

 Prometheus uses the a label selector **spec.ruleSelector** to identify those ConfigMap that holding Prometheus rule files.